 The GSLV MK III will be fixed upon PSLV will be the first to test India’s cryogenic engine technology.
 PSLV has a payload capability of 4 tons and can reach till deep-space.
 The rocket is scheduled to be launched in March in a clear morning.
 The date is yet to be finalized.

 A rover on moon by ISRO

 After the death of signals from Chanrayaan-I in 2009 ISRO immediately began to sketch the outlines for landing a rover on the moon.
-Chandrayaan-II will see greater affects soon because this time one of the rover will be in an orbit while the other one will remain on the surface collecting surface to bring back to the ISRO labs.
+Chandrayaan-II will see greater effects soon because this time one of the rovers will be in an orbit while the other one will remain on the surface collecting surface to bring back to the ISRO labs.